2019 Education Grants

 To eliminate language barriers and to better reach the population in need, the culturally- sensitive, tri-lingual SHINE Project care team speaks fluent Spanish, English, and Creole.

-Health Education Prevention & Promotion, Inc. (HEPP) provides linguistically and culturally appropriate health education in Creole directed at improving health literacy.
-A focus area is breast cancer due to evidence of late stage diagnosis of cancer and lack of culturally appropriate information on cancer among Haitian population.
-Continuation of HEPP's faith-based comprehensive breast cancer awareness and education program seeks to improve beliefs, knowledge, attitudes, screening and treatment behaviors among medically underserved, linguistically isolated Haitian women with low literacy living in Miami and Homestead.
-The program will also continue to empower Haitian women to take charge of their breast health.
-The program is a 3-part series conducted at Haitian churches located in Miami, North Miami and Homestead.
-Classes are interactive, in Creole and taught be well qualified Haitian health educators.
-Topics include breast self-awareness; understanding breast cancer and the risk factors, breast cancer treatments; talking to your health care professional about individual risks and screening options and reducing risk by changing modifiable risk factors.
+Health Education Prevention & Promotion, Inc. (HEPP) provides linguistically and culturally appropriate health education in English and Creole directed at improving health literacy.
+A focus area is breast cancer due to evidence of late stage diagnosis of cancer, disproportionate breast cancer mortality rates and lack of culturally appropriate information on cancer among US-Blacks and Caribbean blacks.
+After two years of providing its unique 3-part series of breast health education at Haitian churches, HEPP is expanding its program to include African Americans and Black Caribbean.
+HEPP’s faith-based comprehensive breast cancer awareness and education program seeks to improve beliefs, knowledge, attitudes, screening and treatment behaviors among medically underserved, low literacy and linguistically isolated Haitian women, US-Black women and Caribbean Black women living in Miami and Homestead.
+The program which has empowered Haitian women to take charge of their breast health in the last 2 years will also now reach other black women who face similar disparities in breast cancer outcome due to screening practices, access to care, and overall socioeconomic status.
+The program will be conducted at Haitian churches and at churches with a high concentration of African Americans and Caribbean Blacks in the Miami and Homestead area.

 Miami Dade Area Health Education Center, Inc.: “Hands on Health: Youth Breast Cancer Education Program”